operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 EOF
 ```

-Execute below command to create Grafana Service:
+**Step 2: Execute the command below to create your Grafana Service.**

 ```execute
 kubectl create -f GrafanaService.yaml -n my-grafana-operator
 ```

-Find the port for NodePort service using below command :
+**Step 3: Find the port for `NodePort` service using the following command.**

 ```execute
 kubectl get svc -n my-grafana-operator
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                       TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE